elixir-cldr/cldr/README.md

 To access the raw Cldr data for a locale the `Cldr.Config` module is available.
 Note that the functions in `Cldr.Config` are typically used by library authors.
 The most useful function is:

 * `Cldr.Config.get_locale/1` which returns a map of all the CLDR data known to `Cldr`.
-Since this data is read from a file, parsed and then formatted it is a function that should be used with care due to the material performance implications.  `Cldr` uses this function during compilation to build functions that return the relevant data with high performance and these functions are to be preferred over the use of `Cldr.Config.get_locale/1`.
+Since this data is read from a file, parsed and then formatted it is a function that should be used with care due to the material performance implications.  `Cldr` uses this function during compilation to build functions that return the relevant data with higher performance and these functions are to be preferred over the use of `Cldr.Config.get_locale/1`.

 ## Use this package when you have a requirement to...